hosuzuki/log/daily/1_jan.md

 Actual

-- work on the printf project for 1.5 hours
+- worked on the printf project for 1.5 hours

 ---